Roger Joseph Manning Jr.

 Roger Joseph Manning Jr. (born May 27, 1966) is an American keyboardist, singer, and songwriter who co-founded the bands Jellyfish, the Moog Cookbook, Imperial Drag, and The Lickerish Quartet.
 He has also spent several years as a member of Beck's backing band, contributed to several recordings by the band Air, and toured or recorded with acts such as Jay-Z, Blink 182, and Johnny Cash.
-In 2005, he released his first solo record, Solid State Warrior, followed with Robo-Sapiens (as "Mailibu", 2007), Catnip Dynamite (2008), and Glamping (2018).
+In 2005, he released his first solo record, Solid State Warrior, followed with Robo-Sapiens (as "Malibu", 2007), Catnip Dynamite (2008), and Glamping (2018).
 He is usually credited by his full name to avoid confusion with the folk musician Roger Manning.

 Early life

 Roger Joseph Manning Jr. was born May 27, 1966, the first child of Roger Manning, a businessman for Monroe Calculators, and Jane DeLara, a schoolteacher.
 He has two brothers: Chris (born October 6, 1968) and Tim (born September 10, 1970).
 The family later moved from Valencia, California to Pleasanton.
 As a child, Roger was enamored with ragtime music and took piano lessons; later he taught himself to play the drums.
 The first records he bought with his own money were Kiss' Alive!
 (1975) and the Beach Boys' Endless Summer (1974).